mage/mage/lib/state/Readme.md

 **Please note: you probably do not want to bind the state object to a session.**

-### state.setTimeout(number msec)

-If the state object is not closed within the given time, it will automatically close itself.

-### state.clearTimeout()

-If a timeout has been set, this will remove it.

 ### boolean state.canAccess(string accessLevel)

 Returns `true` if the registered session is authorised at the given access level.
 Returns `false` otherwise.